Home > Recipes > Sides > Handmade Ribbon Pasta (Pappardelle)

 Caro Jensen

-Make a batch of pappardelle pasta in just 25 minutes with only 4 ingredients!
+Make a batch of ribbon pasta such as pappardelle in just 25 minutes with only 4 ingredients.
 No pasta machine required.
 Enjoy them with your favorite pasta sauce or in soups and stews.

 5 from 1 vote